 The swimming pool continues to provide an excellent facility to both the school and the public.
 The pool hosts regular swimming lessons for a number of local state primary schools and is a regular training venue for the Four Shires Swimming Club.
 Other users include Stratford Upon Avon Boat Club and Waterbabies.
-The school has continued to further the use of its facilities by other bodies through lets, which this year have again been limited due the restrictions imposed by the pandemic but we were fortunate to be able to welcome the British Triathlon Association, Kaleidoscope Theatre and Dance School, the Sibford Community Orchestra, Yoga Focus instructor training and as a centre for LAMDA exams.
-We also welcomed a local primary school for a four day residential for their Year 6 group, something that we hope to expand next year.
+The school has continued to further the use of its facilities by other bodies through lets and we have been able to welcome the British Triathlon Association, Kaleidoscope Theatre and Dance School, the Sibford Community Orchestra, Yoga Focus instructor training and as a centre for LAMDA exams.
+We also welcomed Active Camps to the school through our school holidays - giving opportunities for scores of children to benefit from our facilities including our hall, Junior School, Sports' Hall, pool and climbing wall.

 The staff and pupils of Sibford continue to support a large number of local and national charities.
-During 2020/21 these have included: Thrive NorthOX; Save the Children - Xmas Jumper Day; Banbury Young Homelessness Project, QuIET; Helen & Douglas House, Young Lives vs Cancer and CLIC Sargent.
+During 2021/22 these have included: Amnesty International; Save the Children; Banbury Young Homelessness Project; Red Nose Day, QuIET; Katharine House and CLIC Sargent.